mcore1976/rf-jammer/README.md

 The triangle signal frequency was approximately 5KHz.
 Finally I would suggest to use following setup : 4.7nF, 2.2nF, 4.7K, 10K - it gives around 10 meter of GPS jamming range while using only VCO YSGM151708 without additional RF power amplifier.
 The signal on VTune pin swings between 2V-2.5V which gives jamming in the area 1560MHz - 1590MHz with the frequency 44kHz.

 Always check PDF for particular YGSM chip and Tuning Voltage diagram.
-Select carefully resistors for NE555 to map to the frequency you want exactly jam.
+Select carefully resistors for NE555 to achieve output voltage range that maps to the frequency you want exactly jam.